 (3) All records shall be preserved for the period of time specified in the current edition of Part 42 of the Rules and Regulations of the Federal Communications Commission entitled "Preservation of Records of Communication Common Carriers."
 Form PSC/AFA/17 (5/93), entitled "Schedule of Records and Periods of Retention" which is incorporated by reference into this rule, and may be obtained from the Director, Division of Auditing and Financial Analysis, Florida Public Service Commission.

+(a) However, all original source documents retained as required by 25-4.020(3) shall be maintained in their original form for a minimum of three years, or for any lesser period of time specified for that type of record in Form PSC/AFA/17, after the date the document was created or received by the utility.
+This paragraph does not require the utility to create paper copies of documents where the utility would not otherwise do so in the ordinary course of its business.
+The Commission may waive the requirement that documents be retained in their original form upon a showing by a utility that it employs a storage and retrieval system that an optical disk imaging system with write-once-read-many capability, or other system that produces comparable results, if the system consistently produces clear, readable copies that are substantially equivalent to the originals, and clearly reproduces handwritten notations on documents are clearly reproduced.

-(a) However, all (b) The utility shall maintain written procedures governing the conversion of source documents to Specific Authority: 364.17, 364.20, F.S.
+(b) The utility shall maintain written procedures governing the conversion of source documents to a storage and retrieval system another medium such as microfilm or microfiche, which procedures ensure the authenticity of documents and the completeness of records.
+Use of the new medium must not inhibit the audit process.
+Records maintained in the storage and retrieval system new medium must be easy to search and easy to read.

+Specific Authority: 364.17, 364.20, F.S.

 Law Implemented: 364.17, 364.20, F.S.